The Baptist Name The

 great number of churches wearing the name “Baptist” for the simple reason

 they immerse their membership candidates.
-Scriptural baptism is the door
+Scriptural baptism is the door whereby

-metaphorically referred to as a door, but the church is often alluded to
+referred to as a door, but the church is often alluded to as a house, and

-as a house, and there is much more to a house than a door.
-(I Timothy
+there is much more to a house than a door.
+(I Timothy 3:15; Hebrews

-3:15; Hebrews 3:6).
-There is more in the commission of the church
+3:6).
+There is more in the commission of the church than baptism, for

-and everyone is profitable unto the church.
+is profitable unto the church.
 (Acts 20:20, 27;

 II Timothy 3:16).
 While it is true, the name “Baptist” is not absolutely